sandernijboer/satoshi.cv/README.md

 # Satoshi.CV

 Satoshi.CV is a website dedicated to providing verified and fact-based information about Satoshi Nakamoto, the pseudonymous creator of Bitcoin.
-The identity of Satoshi has remained one of the biggest mysteries in the tech world, and this site aims to present all relevant facts, theories, and research on the subject.
+The identity of Satoshi has remained one of the biggest mysteries in the tech world, and this site aims to present all relevant facts and research a potential candidate.

+The information provided on the website may be incomplete, and additional verified sources or contributions are very welcome!

-## Contribution Guidelines
+## Contribution

 We welcome pull requests that add verified, credible information about the identity of Satoshi Nakamoto.
 When contributing, please:
 - Include clear references from trusted sources (such as academic articles, reputable news outlets, or books).